Adarsh-Dhar/juliOS-superteam/frontend/lib/contract/README.md

 ## Security Notes

 1. Always validate user inputs before calling contract functions
-2. Use proper key management for production applications
+2. Use proper wallet integration for production applications
 3. Consider implementing rate limiting for public-facing functions
 4. Test thoroughly on devnet before deploying to mainnet
-5. Keep private keys secure and never expose them in client-side code
+5. The frontend no longer requires private keys - all signing is done through the connected wallet